ayushh1804/CN_Webdev_Task/README.md

  Hello, all! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="40px">

-This is the project which was given to me for the Coding Ninjas Web Dev Domain Recruitments.
+<h1>This is the project which was given to me for the Coding Ninjas Web Dev Domain Recruitments.
 I tried to make the website as identical as possible from the figma link provided to me.
-Time constraint was a big issue, because i planned to add the functionality of Dark Mode to improve the ui and to add a couple of more features.
+Time constraint was a big issue, because i planned to add the functionality of Dark Mode to improve the ui and to add a couple of more features.</h1>
+***

+<B>I have used React Js which is a JavaScript library for building user interfaces and Tailwind Css for the styling of the website.</B>

 ***
 Here is the link for the project website : https://ayushh1804.github.io/CN_Webdev_Task/